strasser/strasser.github.io/_pages/about.md

 Open science and data management leader with strengths in developing academic data science programs, driving research software development, and coordinating collaborative projects in data-intensive research.
 Skilled in forging partnerships, aligning activities with strategic organizational goals, and connecting individuals to facilitate the progress of science.

-**Currently** I am the Director of Alliances and Data Strategy at the [Fred Hutchinson Cancer Research Center](http://www.fredhutch.org/en.html).
-In this role, I lead a team to strategically support data-intensive research at Fred Hutch through internal and external partnerships, community building, infrastructure development, and new initiatives designed to facilitate data science.
-I designed and launched the [Cascadia Data Alliance](https://cascadiadataalliance.org), a regional health data partnership funded by Microsoft.
-I manage relationships with internal Fred Hutch groups, including the Translational Data Science Integrated Research Center, to align numerous efforts, ensuring researchers are equipped to engage in effective data science.
-I also founded Fred Hutch Data Science Cooperative ([The Coop](http://thecoop.fredhutch.org)), which connects researchers with expertise, training, and the data science community.
+**Previously** I was the Director of Alliances and Data Strategy at the [Fred Hutchinson Cancer Research Center](http://www.fredhutch.org/en.html).
+I led a team to strategically support data-intensive research at Fred Hutch through internal and external partnerships, community building, infrastructure development, and new initiatives designed to facilitate data science.
+I was also a Program Officer for the Data-Driven Discovery Initiative, an effort within the [Moore Foundation](http://www.moore.org)'s Science Program focused on promoting academic data science.

-**Previously** I was a Program Officer for the Data-Driven Discovery Initiative, an effort within the [Moore Foundation](http://www.moore.org)'s Science Program focused on promoting academic data science.
-I also worked as Director of Strategic Development for the Collaborative Knowledge Foundation ([Coko](http://coko.foundation)), and as a Research Data Specialist at the [California Digital Library](http://cdlib.org) where I was involved in development and implementation of many of the University of California Curation Center's services, and worked to promote data sharing and good data management practices among researchers.

 I received a B.A. in Marine Science and a Ph.D. in Biological Oceanography from the MIT/WHOI Joint Program.